nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/Snakemake/snakemake_2.md

 nano -ET4 Snakefile
 ```

 This is the skeleton of our Snakefile for calling variants.
-The command above tells nano to open the Snakefile and to create 4 spaces when you hit the `tab` key.
+The command above tells nano to open the Snakefile and to create 4 spaces when you hit the `TAB` key.
 The Snakefile is written in the Python programming language, which uses specific indentation formatting to interpret the code.
 Incorrect indentation will result in syntax errors.

 There are several rules defined with commands to run, but we'll need to add a few more details by editing with nano.

-!!! note "Practice"
+=== "Exercise"

     Add a comment to the Snakefile:

     1. open Snakefile in `nano`